Can foreign nationals get contractor mortgages in the UK?

 These terms give immigrants access to mortgages with lower deposits, as little as 10%.
 Plus, it uses your contract rate to determine affordability, not accounts.

-As there’s so little documentation, the whole process is much quicker than on the High Street.
-Quite often, we secure mortgages within days of an applicant’s first contract.
+As there's so little documentation, the whole process is much quicker than on the High Street.
+During the pandemic, lead-times have gone out slightly.
+But, in usual circumstances, we often secure mortgages within days of an applicant’s first contract.

 A proven track record is essential for securing mortgage finance